dreamcatcher-tech/network/Inbox/2025-01-07 0932 code gen workflows.md

 Its almost like starting from scratch - rinsing the project - gives higher quality outputs, rather than patching repeatedly.
 So long as the units are small, this should go well.

 Ideally a big project would be broken up into modules, so each one could be rinsed and supplied its output as an interface back to the larger assembly project.
-That assembly might
+That assembly might need the modules as source files, or need them in some kind of way that makes it friendly to use, possibly as an interface import.

+Flop plus some adjustment seems inevitable, since right first time seems out of reach for current models.
+The issue is that v0 has a great tool wrapper around the ai, a tool wrapper that we sort of want for ourselves.